Étiquette : water

 The project was validated by the technical committees of Israel and the Arab League, and did not require Israel to abandon its ambition to green the Negev desert.
 Unfortunately, however, the presentation of the plan to the Knesset in July 1955 did not result in a vote.

 The Arab Committee approved the plan in September 1955 and forwarded it to the Council of the Arab League for final approval.
-Tragically, this institution also chose not to ratify it on October 11, because of its opposition to an act implying an implicit of recognition of Israel that would prevent the return of the Palestinian refugees to their home… The mistake here was to isolate the water issue from a more general agreement on peace and justice as a result of mutual development.
+Tragically, this institution also chose not to ratify it on October 11, because of its opposition to an act implying an implicit act of recognition of Israel that would prevent the return of the Palestinian refugees to their home… The mistake here was to isolate the water issue from a broader agreement on peace and justice as the foundation of mutual development.

 Then, after the Suez Canal crisis in 1956, the Arab countries, with the exception of Jordan, hardened their stance towards Israel considerably, and henceforth opposed the Johnston plan head-on, arguing that it would amplify the threat posed by that country by enabling it to strengthen its economy.
 They also claim that increasing Israel’s water resources could only increase Jewish migration to the Hebrew state, thereby reducing the possibility of the return of Palestinian refugees from the 1948 war…